 The snowstorm that Si had warned us about was in full force when we set off the next day for Lobuche.
-A dense mist blocked any view of the sky and icy rain steadily soaked us through.
+A dense fog blocked any view of the sky and icy rain soaked us through.
 The Israeli trekkers Robert was chatting to back in Namche had now joined our group after joining us for a game of cards the previous night.
 You would think playing cards and drinking tea all night would wear thin after a while.
 And it did.
 But the lack of internet and inability to constantly charge smartphones was a blessing, forcing us to eschew the banal treadmill of social media and making conversation the main entertainment every night.

 As we forged ahead, face-down into the lashing rain, a ghostly figure approached in my peripheral vision.
 I turned to see a young man running along the track in translucent white overalls.
 An English guy it turned out, who had ascended in only five days against all advice.

 “You might want to take a rest day,” I said.
 “Once altitude sickness catches up with you, you’ll keel over like a cockroach.”

 “Don’t worry,” he said.
 “I’m dosed up on painkillers and diamox.”

 Diamox is a medication that many trekkers take in the Himalayas.
 It increases the concentration of oxygen in the blood by tricking the body into thinking it has excess carbon dioxide which causes deeper and faster breathing.
 Si had been dosing himself up with the drug throughout the trek, but I felt that might mask vital symptoms and went diamox-free.